|

 • Miso

-If you are not able to eat many fermented foods, a probiotic supplement is the next best option.
+If you cannot eat many fermented foods, a probiotic supplement is the next best option.
 Take a high-quality probiotic 1-2 times daily for at least 100 days.

 The next thing I recommend to patients is to try taking digestive enzymes along with each meal.
 Sometimes your body just needs a little extra help breaking down your food.
-In all reality, your body doesn’t absorb food at all, it absorbs nutrients.
-This is why your food has to be completely broken down before your body can get anything useful out of it.
-Some people just need a little boost in the digestive process to make sure that their food is being processed and broken down completely.
+In reality, your body doesn’t absorb food; it absorbs nutrients.
+Your body must fully digest your food before it can benefit from it.
+Some people just need a little boost in the digestive process to ensure that their food is being processed and broken down completely.

-Aloe vera juice: Aloe vera can help sooth and heal the digestive tract and improve vowel regularity.
+• Aloe vera juice:Β Aloe vera can help soothe and heal the digestive tract and improve bowel regularity.
 (11)

 A. No. A colonoscopy is used to check for irritated and swollen tissue, ulcers, polyps, and cancer.
 Since IBS often does not show any visible signs of tissue damage, a colonoscopy is typically not required to diagnose IBS.
-However, a colonoscopy may be needed to exclude other diseases.
+A colonoscopy is necessary to rule out any other diseases.

 A. Yes.
 It can be.
-Those who have a family history of IBS are more likely to have IBS themselves.
+Those with a family history of IBS are more likely to have IBS themselves.

 A. The most common area for pain with IBS is in the abdomen.
 Many suffer from cramping or abdominal pain.
 Due to constipation, diarrhea, and gas, many people with IBS report pain in the belly.

-A. No. Athough IBS can be debilitating in severe cases, it is more often a condition that can be managed with certain lifestyle changes, medications, and counseling.
+A. No. Although IBS can be debilitating in severe cases, it is more often a condition that can be managed with specific lifestyle changes, medications, and counseling.

 A. No. IBS is not contagious.
 It is a chronic condition that cannot be transmitted through physical contact, ingestion, or penetration.

-A. No. IBS can cause pain in the abdomen or in the belly due to constipation, diarrhea, or gas.
-If you are experiencing back pain along with these symptoms it is likely that the two are unrelated.
+A. No. IBS can cause pain in the abdomen or the belly due to constipation, diarrhea, or gas.
+If you are experiencing back pain and these symptoms, the two are likely unrelated.

 A. No. IBS is related to pain in the gut and abdomen due to constipation, diarrhea, or gas.
-If you are experiencing chest pain along with these symptoms, it is likely that the two are unrelated.
+If you are experiencing chest pain and these symptoms, the two are likely unrelated.

 A. No. Although IBS can be distressing, the condition has not been known to lead to cancer. bloat

 A. IBS often causes bloating.
-This can be due to excessive gas, or abnormally long muscle contractions in the intestines.
+It can be due to excessive gas or abnormally long muscle contractions in the intestines.
 (2, 4)

 Conclusion

-Keeping your diet wholesome and healthy, removing unwanted bacteria, and finding the right remedies for you are all key players when it comes to keeping your IBS manageable and under control.
+Keeping your diet wholesome and healthy, removing unwanted bacteria, and finding the proper remedies for you are key players in maintaining your IBS manageable and under control.

-Irritable bowel syndrome can be an uncomfortable and frustrating condition to deal with throughout a lifetime, but the good news is that there are many different treatments, remedies, foods, and lifestyle changes that can help you keep your symptoms under control and allow you to live your life the way you want to live it.
+Irritable bowel syndrome can be uncomfortable and frustrating throughout a lifetime.
+Still, the good news is that many different treatments, remedies, foods, and lifestyle changes can help you keep your symptoms under control and live your life the way you want to live it.

 References